MAKE A FILM CLASS SERIES

 Self-Producing Their Short Scripts

 BE PREPARED TO BE SURPRISED!

 Those of us working for wages (rather than a salary) usually don't talk about how to develop ourselves as thinkers, doers, creators, and confident risk-takers, working towards goals beyond what we know.
 (Though if you have children you push for their development !)

 Guess what?!
 As a beginning Writer, you need to understand why people are (or aren't) thinkers, doers, creators, and risk-takers.
 This understanding will help you develop believable Characters your audience will respond to as human.
 Otherwise you'll end up with stick figure Characters that exist only to execute your plot twist!

 DIFFERENT KIND OF TEACHING

 Want to build your story around really interesting Characters?
 Don't skip exercises that ask: What do you think about being human?
-Your written answers will fuel lots of ideas as you develop the characters and scenario for your short script.
+About fears and doubts and hopes.
+Your written answers about yourself will fuel lots of ideas as you develop the characters and scenario for your short script.

 (One of the things you will be learning is film terminology.